gvwilson/sensibleadventures/misc/bear-02.md

 "I'll wait here and tell Sergeant Dambu," Noxy nodded.
 The orangutan hurried away.

 Noxy took a deep breath.
-Cloak was feeling stronger---Noxy hadn't lied about that---and she really was a quick healer, but the injured cloud wouldn't be back to her full strength for at least another day.
+Charger was feeling stronger---Noxy hadn't lied about that---and she really was a quick healer, but the injured cloud wouldn't be back to her full strength for at least another day.
 She could imagine what Grappa Diego or Aft would say if they ever found